Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Experimental Study

-To assess the sensitivity to the depth of the kernel association $R$, we vary $R$. \autoref{fig:NAS_experiment}(a) shows AutoGP and AutoGP-G generally achieve their highest prediction accuracy when $R=2$ or $R=3$.
-Although a larger $R$ results in the availability of more high-order hybrid patterns to fit the training data, this also increases the risk of overfitting.
-Finally, we report the training time of KAS and greedy kernel search. \autoref{fig:NAS_experiment}(b) shows that KAS has a much lower running time than greedy search.
-Thus, we use $R=2$ for AutoGP and AutoGP-G in all experiments.
+Next, on the M4 dataset, we vary depth \(R\) to assess the sensitivity to \(R\).
+MetaGP w/o NAS employs a greedy strategy for meta-learning, and we use it as a baseline.
+Due to the high time complexity of MetaGP w/o NAS, we set \(\Delta\) to 24, as this reduces the training time.~\autoref{hyper}(c) shows that MetaGP and MetaGP w/o NAS achieve their highest prediction accuracy when \(R=2\) or \(R=3\).
+Although a larger \(R\) yields more high-order hybrid patterns for fitting the training data, this also increases the risk of overfitting.
+Finally, we report the training time of KAS and greedy kernel search.~\autoref{hyper}(d) shows that MetaGP has a lower training time than MetaGP w/o NAS.
+Therefore, MetaGP's KAS, which employs neural architecture search, not only avoids local optima and maintains a prediction accuracy that is at least as good as that of the greedy strategy, it also reduces the time complexity of the greedy strategy.
+We recommend setting \(R\) to 2 or 3 to maintain a short training time without jeopardizing prediction accuracy.